ShivanKaul/aliasify/README.md

     $ aliasify <insert-alias-name-you'd-like-here>

+Now, just `source .bash_aliases` (or whatever file you use to store aliases, the gem will tell you which one you need to source).
 For example, I used to work on [PrettyPrintGmail](https://github.com/ShivanKaul/PrettyPrintGmail) a lot at one point.
 So I would set up something like: `aliasify pp`.
 Then on start-up I could type in `pp` and be taken directly to the directory.

 ## Contributing